 Since the entire hand is played with concealed cards, bluffing is more prevalent in these poker games, and the strategy is often based on knowing the player more than math, which can often limit the real strategic elements.

-Yet, draw games are often played as part of mixed games to this day, and 2-7 Single and Triple Draw especially, along with Badugi and its variants, remain somewhat common even in 2024.
+Yet, draw games are often played as part of mixed games to this day, and 2-7 Single and Triple Draw especially, along with Badugi and its variants, still appear regularly in mixed game lineups.

 Stud Poker Games